Congregational singing is an immensely powerful tool.

 - Would they see a desperate weeping and praying over the lost?

-- Would they perceive a desire to see Christ worshiped where He is not now known?
+- Would they perceive a desire to see Christ worshiped where he is not now known?

 - Is the picture of the gospel that is present in your singing so big and deep and rich that it compels people to share this good news to the ends of the earth?

 Friends, there is no point in saying that we are radical about missions if the songs we sing aren’t.
-It is now more imperative than ever that we speak, pray, and, yes, sing that Christ might be proclaimed throughout the whole earth.
+It is now more imperative than ever that we speak, pray, and, yes, sing that Christ might become proclaimed throughout the whole earth.

-Editors’ note: Facing a Task Unfinished is the latest album from modern hymn writers Keith and Kristyn Getty (best known for “In Christ Alone”).
+Facing a Task Unfinished is the latest album from modern hymn writers Keith and Kristyn Getty (best known for “In Christ Alone”).
 The album, which champions congregational singing and mission, follows the example of the missionary hymn, “Facing a Task Unfinished.”
 Rewritten from its original 1931 version, the song’s urgent call propelled individuals, families, and churches to global witness.
 This studio album features the Getty’s band, live congregational singing, and fresh global sounds as well as guest appearances by Ladysmith Black Mambazo, Fernando Ortega, John Patitucci, Chris Tomlin, and artists from around the world.
 For more information visit www.GettyMusic.com.